mitre/microsoft-365-foundations-cis-baseline/README.md

 - Microsoft Fabric

 # Control and Automation Status

+Not all controls in the CIS Benchmark are capable of automated assessment.
 The table below marks which controls are automated and which ones are manual.

 | Control   | Automation Status |
 |-----------|-------------------|